 Electronic Merchant Systems appears to utilize telemarketing and a sub-ISO and Independent Agent program to advertise its services.
 These hiring practices tend to receive reports of poor training and a focus on high commissions, and Electronic Merchant Systems is no exception.
 We are able to locate numerous Electronic Merchant Systems complaints that accuse agents of neglecting to disclose important fees and contract provisions such as service agreement length, cancellation fees and lease terms.
 Some merchants also report aggressive or high-pressure sales tactics by agents.
 There appear to be complaints posted by current and former employees of the company who claim that these practices are allowed (if not encouraged) by the company.

-The standard Electronic Merchant Systems contract (available above) is an 18-month agreement with automatic renewal for another 18 months, an early termination fee of $595, a monthly $50 PCI non-compliance fee, a semi-annual “technology upgrade and update” fee of $75, a monthly minimum fee of $25, and tiered pricing.
+The standard Electronic Merchant Systems contract (available below) is an 18-month agreement with automatic renewal for another 18 months, an early termination fee of $595, a monthly $50 PCI non-compliance fee, a semi-annual “technology upgrade and update” fee of $75, a monthly minimum fee of $25, and tiered pricing.
 The “technology upgrade and update” fee likely takes the place of a PCI Compliance fee, since both fees appear to be larger than necessary and poorly defined.
 Overall, these contract terms are very expensive when compared to industry averages.

 We have also located a handful of merchant complaints indicating that Electronic Merchant Systems signed them up for expensive equipment leases through Lease Finance Group, a DBA of Northern Leasing.
 Although it may be that independent sales agents were responsible for this rather than the company itself, any partnership with Northern Leasing should be a red flag for merchants.
 Northern Leasing and its alternate names have a very poor reputation within the industry.